seangwright/xperience-community-solution-template/README.md

 To build the NuGet package locally:

-    dotnet pack .\XperienceCommunity.SolutionTemplate.csproj --version-suffix "preview.X" -o ./nupkg
+    dotnet pack .\XperienceCommunity.SolutionTemplate.csproj -o ./nupkg

-To install the tool (replacing `-previewX` with the version specified in the `.nuspec` file):
+To install the tool (replacing `prerelease-X` with the version suffix specified in the `.csproj` file):

-    dotnet new --install .\nupkg\XperienceCommunity.SolutionTemplate.nuspec.1.0.0-preview.X.nupkg
+    dotnet new install .\nupkg\XperienceCommunity.SolutionTemplate.1.0.0-preelease-X.nupkg

-To use the template, create a new directory:

-    > mkdir PROJ01
-    > cd PROJ01

 Then run the template:

-    dotnet new xpc-xperience-by-kentico-sln --name PRO01 --ClientName pro-client
+    dotnet new xpc-xperience-by-kentico-sln --name PRO01 --ClientName pro-client -o ./PROJ01

 To uninstall the template, run: